 Problems of regrouping within the I Corps and co-ordination of the corps' projected operations with those of the II Corps in 'Plunder' were under consideration throughout the rest of March.
 As Foulkes saw the operation on 17 March, Major General H. W. Foster’s Canadian 1st Division and the and 49th Division would clear the 'island' and establish a bridgehead across the Nederrijn river at Oosterbeek, immediately to the west of Arnhem, with Major General B. M. Hoffmeister’s Canadian 5th Armoured Division then passing through to expand the holding to the north and west; however, if the ground of the 'island' would not permit a direct assault across the Nederrijn river, he had an alternative plan under which the 1st Infantry and 5th Armoured Divisions would use the II Corps' bridges at Emmerich and across the IJssel river to attack Arnhem from the north and east.
 Administrative considerations made this latter alternative difficult, and unless the proposed crossing facilities in the Emmerich area were expanded, no more than four divisions could be maintained over them.

-Since Simonds required three formations (Major General A. B. Matthews’s Canadian 2nd Division, Major General R. H. Keefler’s Canadian 3rd Division and Major General Stanisław Maczek’s Polish 1st Armoured Division) for his responsibilities in ‘Haymaker’, it was evident that only one division could be employed across the IJssel river.
-On 24 March Crerar issued his orders for the co-ordination of the I and II Corps’ operations, and three days later Foulkes issued his own detailed directive based on the need, coinciding with the expansion of the ‘Plunder’ bridgehead, for the I Corps to hold its portion of the line along the Maas and the Nederrijn rivers.
+As Simonds required three formations (Major General A. B. Matthews’s Canadian 2nd Division, Major General R. H. Keefler’s Canadian 3rd Division and Major General Stanisław Maczek’s Polish 1st Armoured Division) for his responsibilities in 'Haymaker', it was evident that only one division could be employed across the IJssel river.
+On 24 March Crerar issued his orders for the co-ordination of the I Corps' and II Corps' operations, and three days later Foulkes issued his own detailed directive based on the need, coinciding with the expansion of the 'Plunder' bridgehead, for the I Corps to hold its portion of the line along the Maas and the Nederrijn rivers.

 The I Corps was therefore to carry out active operations in three phases, of which the first two were designated as 'Destroyer': firstly, the 49th Division was to clear the south-eastern sector of the 'island'; secondly, the 49th Division and Canadian 5th Armoured Division were to clear the rest of the 'island' and dominate the left bank of the Nederrijn; and thirdly, either the 49th Division, with an additional infantry brigade under command, would make a 'scramble crossing' of the Nederrijn river at Oosterbeek in 'Quick Anger' or, in the event that the Germans were still holding the right bank of the Nederrijn river after the II Corps had crossed the IJssel river, the I Corps would force the river about 5 miles (8 km) farther downstream at Renkum in 'Anger'.